Double dispatch: C++

-Double dispatch in C#
+C#

 In C#, when calling an instance method accepting an argument, multiple dispatch can be achieved without employing the visitor pattern.
 This is done by using traditional polymorphism while also casting the argument to dynamic.
 The run-time binder will choose the appropriate method overload at run-time.
 This decision will take into consideration the run-time type of the object instance (polymorphism) as well as the run-time type of the argument.

-Double dispatch in Eiffel
+Eiffel

 The Eiffel programming language can bring the concept of agents to bear on the double-dispatch problem.
 The example below applies the agent language construct to the double-dispatch problem.

 Consider a problem domain with various forms of SHAPE and of drawing SURFACE upon which to draw a SHAPE.
 Both SHAPE and SURFACE know about a function called `draw' in themselves, but not in each other.
 We want objects of the two types to co-variantly interact with each other in a double-dispatch using a visitor pattern.

 The challenge is to get a polymorphic SURFACE to draw a polymorphic SHAPE on itself.